Rich German Chocolate Cake with Caramel, Pecan, and Coconut Filling and Milk Chocolate Ganache

 Notes

 - Pro tip!
-Devil's Food Cake has a very tender crumb - a quality that makes it meltingly delicious, but can also makes stacking three layers a bit challenging.
+Devil's Food Cake has a very tender crumb - a quality that makes it meltingly delicious, but can also make stacking three layers a bit challenging.
 Freezing the cake layers for at least 1 hour (and up to 3 months) makes assembling the layers much easier.
 If your cake layers have been frozen for more than 1 hour, let the assembled cake sit out at room temperature for 3-4 hours to thaw before serving.
 After letting the cake thaw at room temperature, refrigerate the cake if you're not serving it right away.

 - To Toast Pecans: Heat your oven to 350 degrees.
 Line a baking sheet with parchment paper and dump the pecans onto the sheet, spreading them out into an even layer.
 Toast in the oven for 5-10 minutes, until they are a rich brown and smell super fragrant. *Watch them carefully.
 They burn easily.